Tangsang2003/web-development/reactjs/README.md

 ### 15.4.1 ReactJS components Practice:
 - [Here](./react-components-practice/), we have divided the `React Styling Practice`'s code into components `Heading` and `App`.

+### 15.4.2 JavaScript ES6 Import, Export and Modules
+- Used to separate different functionalities into different files.
+- In ES6, we can directly use `import` and `export` instead of `modules.export`.
+- There can only be one default export from each file.
+- But, we can export multiple functions or constants from each file.
+- The implementation of importing different functions in [index.js](./es6-import-export-and-modules/src/index.js) from [math.js](./es6-import-export-and-modules/src/math.js).